rick-roche/rickroche.com/site/content/posts/2022-03-01-azure-static-web-apps-sso/index.md

 subtitle: "Custom auth for a specific AAD tenant, safely in a key vault"
 date: 2022-03-01T12:00:00+02:00
 draft: false
-description: "The experience I wanted to achieve was that if one of our internal users went to any of our internal apps, they would be able to use SSO across them provided they were a member of the AAD group needed to access the app (or just a member of our tenant for organisation-wide apps) - no login button, just a seamless logged-in user experience."
+description: "The experience I wanted to achieve was that if a user internal to an Azure Active Directory tenant browsed to an internal app using Azure Static Web Apps, they would be logged in using SSO - no login button, just a seamless logged-in user experience."

 tags: ["azure", "azure active directory", "azure static web apps", "sso", "auth", "azure key vault", "bicep", "svelte", "sveltekit"]
 categories: ["software"]